eclecticiq/rundoc/README.md

 #### Tags

-By default, rundoc executes all fenced code blocks.
+By default, rundoc executes all fenced code blocks that have highlithing tag set in markdown file.
 If you want to limit execution to subset of the code blocks, use tags.
 Tags can be specified with `-t` or `--tags` option followed by hash (#) separated list of tags:

 ```bash
 rundoc run -t bash#python3 input.md
 ```

-This will execute only those code blocks that have specified highlight tag.
+This will execute only those code blocks that have at least one of the specified highlight tags: in this example only `bash` and `python` code blocks.

 If you want to further isolate code blocks of the same highlight tag, you can use rundoc tag syntax, e.g.: